 The new State Pension has replaced the existing basic and Additional State Pension and ended contracting-out for defined benefit pension schemes.

-HM Revenue and Customs (HMRC) won’t track contracted-out rights or issue statements to pension schemes.
+HMRC will not track contracted-out rights or issue statements to pension schemes.

 What you need to do